atlasphp/Atlas.Orm/docs/relationships.md

 Note that there will be one query per variant type in the native record set.
-That is, if a native record set (of an arbitrary number of records) refers to a total of three different relationships, then Atlas will issue three additional queries to fetch the related records.
+That is, if a native record set (of an arbitrary number of records) refers to a total of three different variant types, then Atlas will issue three additional queries to fetch the related records.